dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-design-1.2.0.md

 ![predictor_formula_1](resources/images/predictor_formula_1.png)

-After this is defined we have what is referred to as the `generator.` The generator is essentially the formula used to define the predictor.
+After this is defined we have what is referred to as the `generator`.
+The generator is essentially the formula used to define the predictor.
 In this case, using diptheria as our example, we have a logical test stating the following

->If the number of suspected diptheria cases is >= 1 within a given org unit, return a value of 1.
+If the number of suspected diptheria cases is >= 1 within a given org unit, return a value of 1.
 If this is not the case return a value of 0.

 These types of logical if statements are used in all of the predictors within this package.
 If you are not familiar with boolean logic, a broad overview can be found [here](https://www.lotame.com/what-is-boolean-logic/#:~:text=Boolean%20Logic%20is%20a%20form,are%20either%20true%20or%20false.).